mraad/HZSpatial/README.md

 }
 ```

-The Hazelcast API can be used can be used as normal:
+The Hazelcast API can _still_ be used normally:

 ```
 Config config = new Config();
 HazelcastInstance h = Hazelcast.newHazelcastInstance(config);
-IMap<Integer,SpatialValue> map = h.getMap("geomap");
+IMap<Integer,SpatialValueImpl> map = h.getMap("geomap");
 map.put(0, new SpatialValueImpl(new Point(lon,lat)));
 ```

-To find and filter elements from a map, the ```find``` method is invoked with an instance of ```Predicate```.
-Hazelcast comes with a set of built-in in lexicographical predicates, to take advantage of the new spatial index, a set of spatial predicates have to be used.
+To search and filter elements from a map, the ```find``` method is invoked with an instance of ```Predicate```.
+Hazelcast comes with a set of built-in lexicographical predicates, to take advantage of the new spatial index, a set of spatial predicates have to be used.

 A ```SpatialPredicate``` interface is introduced: